weltatech/Welta/security.md

 ---

 ## Responsible Disclosure
-To report a vulnerability, email: security@welta.ai
-Bug bounty program to be announced closer to testnet release.
+To report a vulnerability, email: security@welta.tech Bug bounty program to be announced closer to testnet release.

 ---